Tony Schumacher (drag racer): Racing career

 Doug Kalitta dominated throughout 2006, but Schumacher came into the last race on his heels.
 Kalitta qualified number 1 and Schumacher number 2.
-Schumacher needed to go two rounds further than Kalitta as well as set a national record in order to win the title.
+Schumacher needed to go two rounds further than Kalitta as well as set a national record to win the title.
 Kalitta would meet Schumacher's teammate, Melanie Troxel, in round 3 and lost on a hole shot.
 That opened the door for Schumacher, who had to beat almost all odds to win the championship.
 He made it to the final where he had to run a new Top Fuel national record.
 He won the race and championship.

 The 2007 season was another championship year for "the Sarge", though he struggled with round 1.
 He had 12 first round losses that year.
 In the last race, Rod Fuller was in first place, Larry Dixon was second, Brandon Berenstien was third, and Schumacher was in fourth place.
 Fuller lost in round 1, but his title hopes were still alive.
 Dixon lost in the second round, and his championship hopes were done.
 Schumacher and Brandon both advanced to the semi-finals and had to face each other.
 If Brandon won the round, he would be the champion.
 If Schumacher won the round, he would have to win the race to be the champion.
 Schumacher won the round, the race over Bob Vandergriff, and the championship by 19 points over Fuller.

 In 2008, Schumacher had the most dominant season in Top Fuel ever.
 He won 15 events, seven in a row, and visited 18 final rounds.
 He won at least one round at every race that year.
 He passed Joe Amato for most championships with six, and most race wins, with 53 after winning in Charlotte, North Carolina.